danbev/learning-wasi/notes/wit-bindgen.md

 wasm can handle.

-For example, if we want to write a function that takes a string, the bytes of that string would need to be copied into the Wasm memory and we would need to know the start and end positions.
+For example, if we want to write a function that takes a string, the bytes of that string would need to be copied into Wasm memory and we would need to know the start and end positions.
 With that information our function could take two `i32` values and be able to perform operations on the bytes that make up our string.